teragrid/dgrid/docs/specification/new-spec/p2p/node.md

-# Tendermint Peer Discovery
+# teragrid Peer Discovery

-A Tendermint P2P network has different kinds of nodes with different requirements for connectivity to one another.
+A teragrid P2P network has different kinds of nodes with different requirements for connectivity to one another.
-This document describes what kind of nodes Tendermint should enable and how they should work.
+This document describes what kind of nodes teragrid should enable and how they should work.

 ## Seeds